Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 Do follow us in our fb, twitter to get the latest posts.

 Three of the telcos namely Ntc, Ncell and Smart cell are expanding their reach to more areas and people in the country.
 Ntc, a government-owned telco have made their services available in more of the rural areas.
 Now Ncell, the private telco have also extended their reach to many remote areas, which is little less than Nepal Telecom.
 Smart Cell has not been able to increase the expansion pace other than a few cities.
 So, there seems to be the gap in providing mobile coverage in more areas.
 For which, some people point to the need for another telecom operator.
+Read in details about all of the telecom companies in Nepal.

 Operators like Smart Telecom, CG tel, Nepal Satellite have first got the limited GSM license for some remote areas.
 Then NTA invited them for a unified license if they were willing to have nationwide service expansion.
 UTL, the CDMA operator may as well come up with their plan to operate a nationwide GSM network.
 Read here for more.